go-aah/docs/authentication.md

   * Using File realm - This is good for when you have known set of users, roles and permissions (roles and permissions are optional though).
   * Dynamic way implementing interface `authc.Authenticator` and `authz.Authorizer`

+Refer to [Tutorial - REST API Basic Auth](/tutorial/rest-basic-auth.html).
+You can doing for web app too for certain routes.
+This is an example for REST API application.

 ```conf
 security {
   auth_schemes {